VIETNAM

 Christians in Vietnam

-The Roman Catholic Church has about seven million members and enjoys relative freedom in Vietnam’s cities, although the government sees it as being tied to foreign powers and as a remnant of French colonial days.
+The Roman Catholic Church has about seven million members and enjoys relative freedom in Vietnam’s cities, although the government views it as being tied to foreign powers and sees it as a remnant of French colonial days.

-The authorities control rural churches more tightly than urban ones, and some very large Christian events have been permitted in cities.
-Over 14,000 people attended the Spring Love Festival hosted by the Billy Graham Evangelistic Association from 4-5 March 2023 in Ho Chi Minh City, organised by over nine hundred church leaders from sixty denominations.
-Before the event Rev Franklin Graham, president and CEO of the association, reportedly met with officials including Deputy Prime Minister Le Minh Khai to discuss religious freedom in the country.
+The authorities control rural churches more tightly than urban ones and some very large Christian events have been permitted in cities.
+Over 42,000 people attended the Spring Love Festival hosted by the Billy Graham Evangelistic Association in March 2023 in Ho Chi Minh City, organised by over nine hundred church leaders from sixty denominations.

-The US State Department reports that government treatment of religious groups varies between regions and also between administrative levels (central, provincial, and local).
-It says religious followers report that local or provincial rather than central authorities commit the majority of harassment incidents.
+The US State Department reports that government treatment of religious groups varies between regions and also between administrative levels (central, provincial, and local) and says religious followers report that local or provincial rather than central authorities commit the majority of harassment incidents.

 New religion law

-On 18 November 2016, Vietnam’s National Assembly ratified a new Law on Belief and Religion, which came into effect on 1 January 2018, superseding the 2004 Ordinance on Religion and Belief.
-State media proclaimed that the law would protect religious freedom, and many religious groups say it is a modest step forward, citing the reduced waiting period for religious groups to obtain recognition from 23 years to five years and the simplification of procedures for religious groups to obtain recognition or certificates of registration for specific activities.
+A new Law on Belief and Religion came into effect on 1 January 2018.
+State media said the law would protect religious freedom and many religious groups said it was a modest step forward, citing the reduced waiting period for religious groups to obtain recognition from 23 years to five years and the simplification of procedures for religious groups to obtain recognition or certificates of registration for specific activities.

-However, the law has been criticised by parliamentarians, international human rights organisations and religious leaders who fear it will restrict religious freedoms by enshrining in the legal framework significant restrictions and excessive bureaucratic control over religious organisations’ internal affairs.
-The law states that religious groups must be registered and approved by the government in order to practice and it bans any religious activity that could “harm social order and/or national unity”.
-Many religious leaders are concerned that the law will continue to give the government significant discretion regarding approval of various types of applications.
+However, the law was criticised by parliamentarians, international human rights organisations and religious leaders on the basis that it could restrict religious freedoms by enshrining in the legal framework significant restrictions and bureaucratic control over religious organisations’ affairs.
+The law states that religious groups must be registered and approved by the government in order to practice and bans any religious activity that could “harm social order and/or national unity”.

 (Amnesty International, Asia News, Barnabas, BBC, Christian Aid Mission, Christian Solidarity Worldwide, Front Line Defenders, Morning Star News, Open Doors, Release International, Religious Liberty Prayer Bulletin, US State Department International Religious Freedom Report for 2016, Voice of the Martyrs Canada, World Watch List, World Watch Monitor)